elhackeado/user-management/README.md

 ```

 ### 2. Get All Users
-This API gets all the users registered in the database.
+This API gets total count of registered users and list of usernames of all users in the system.
 This API doesn't require any input.

 **Route** : `/users` <br>
 **Method Type** : `GET` <br>